Taleggio cheese

-Taleggio ([taˈleddʒo]) (Talegg in Lombard language) is a semisoft, washed-rind, smear-ripened Italian cheese that is named after Val Taleggio.
-The cheese has a thin crust and a strong aroma, but its flavour is comparatively mild with an unusual fruity tang.
+Taleggio ([taˈleddʒo]) (Talegg in Lombard language) is a semisoft washed-rind smear-ripened Italian cheese named after Val Taleggio, Italy.
+The cheese has a thin, edible crust and a strong aroma, but its flavour is comparatively mild with an unusual fruity tang.
+The rind is a pinkish-brown, and the interior is creamy and pale yellow.
+It has a protected designation of origin so that only such cheese produced in the Lombardy or Piedmont regions of Italy may be designated as Taleggio.

 History

 Taleggio and similar cheeses have been around since Roman times, with Cicero, Cato the Elder, and Pliny the Elder all mentioning it in their writings.
 The cheese was solely produced in the Val Taleggio until the late 1800s, when some production moved to the Lombardy plain to the south.
+After 1992, cheesemakers in Val Taleggio attempted to rename the cheese they produced as Taleggio del Val Taleggio ("Taleggio of Val Taleggio") to distinguish it from the more widely produced versions from nearby areas, but abandoned the attempt when they received legal caution against it, as the cheese already had a protected designation of origin.

 Production

 The production takes place every autumn and winter.
 First, acidified milk is mixed with rennet taken from milk calves.
-The cheese is set on wood shelves in chambers, sometimes in caves as per tradition, and matures within six to ten weeks.
+The cheese is formed into square blocks and set on wood shelves in chambers, sometimes in caves as per tradition, and matures within six to ten weeks.
 It is washed once a week with a seawater sponge to prevent mould growth and to form an orange or rose crust.

-Today, the cheese is made from both pasteurised milk and raw milk in factories.
-The factory-made cheeses are brighter and moderate in flavour.

-Presentation

-The cheese can be eaten grated with salads such as radicchio or rucola (rocket, arugula) and with spices and tomato on bruschetta.
-It melts well, and can be used in risotto or on polenta.
+This smear-washing makes the cheese susceptible to contamination.
+Listeria developing on Taleggio is typically considered to be a post-manufacturing contamination, as the surface microflora are inhibitory to its development.
+The ripening cheese has been traditionally stored in caves near Valsassina, in which gentle breezes within spread the moulds growing in its rind.

+Each square block is imprinted with a four-leaf brand representing the Consorzio Tutela Taleggio.